Japan's current account surplus in April-Sept. highest since 2007

 TOKYO, Nov.
 9, Kyodo

-Japan's current account surplus in the April-September period was the highest since 2007 as imports tumbled due to cheap oil prices and a strong yen, the government said Wednesday.
+Japan's current account surplus in the April-September period rose to its highest level since fiscal 2007 as imports tumbled due to cheap oil prices and a strong yen while a surge in foreign visitors pushed up the travel surplus, the government said Wednesday.

 The surplus of 10.36 trillion yen ($98.84 billion), representing a 20.5 percent year-on-year gain, is the highest since the second half of fiscal 2007 when the figure stood at 11.86 trillion yen, according to the Finance Ministry.